How is the G.R.E.A.T. Program funded, and how much does it cost for my agency?

 How can I order free handbooks as a G.R.E.A.T. instructor?

-G.R.E.A.T. student handbooks are offered free of charge to all active G.R.E.A.T. instructors.
+G.R.E.A.T. student handbooks are offered free of charge plus the cost of shipping to all active G.R.E.A.T. instructors.
+The shipping cost applies only to U.S. handbook orders.
 Please log in to your Instructor/Applicant Resources account using your e-mail address and the password you provided.
 Click on “Instructor Resources.”
 Under “Classroom Materials,” you will find an online link to order handbooks or the downloadable PDF form that you can complete and return.

 How can I order free G.R.E.A.T.
-Families workbooks as a G.R.E.A.T. instructor?
+Families handbooks as a G.R.E.A.T. instructor?

 G.R.E.A.T.
-Families workbooks are only offered free of charge to active G.R.E.A.T.
+Families workbooks are only offered free of charge plus the cost of shipping to active G.R.E.A.T.
 Families Facilitators.
+The shipping cost applies only to U.S. handbook orders.
 If you have attended a G.R.E.A.T.
 Families Training (GFT) and have become an active G.R.E.A.T.
 Families Facilitator, please log in to your Instructor/Applicant Resources account using your e-mail address and the password you provided.
 Click on “Instructor Resources.”
 Under “Classroom Materials,” you will find the downloadable PDF form that you can complete and return.
 If you are not yet an active G.R.E.A.T.
 Families Facilitator and would like to become one, click here to learn more and to find a GFT near you.

 There are 13 lessons in the middle school curriculum.
 Does that mean I have to teach it for a full 13 weeks?